bazelbuild/rules_scala/README.md

 We recommend turning on strict_deps_mode first, as rule `A` might have an entry `B` in its `deps`, and `B` in turn depends on `C`.
 Meanwhile, the code of `A` only uses `C` but not `B`.
 Hence, the unused dependency checker, if on, will request that `B` be removed from `A`'s deps.
 But this will lead to a compile error as `A` can no longer depend on `C`.
 However, if strict dependency checking was on, then `A`'s deps is guaranteed to have `C` in it.

-### [Experimental] Migrating from deprecated configurations

-There are a few deprecated configuration methods which we will be removing in the near future.

-- The command line argument `--strict_java_deps=WARN/ERROR`.
-Instead, set `dependency_mode = "transitive"` on the scala toolchain, and if only a warning is desired set `strict_deps_mode = "warn"` on the toolchain.
-In the future, `strict_java_deps` will no longer affect how scala files are compiled.
-Note that `strict_java_deps` will still control java compilation.

 ## Advanced configurable rules
 To make the ruleset more flexible and configurable, we introduce a phase architecture.
 By using a phase architecture, where rule implementations are defined as a list of phases that are executed sequentially, functionality can easily be added (or modified) by adding (or swapping) phases.